Deconstructing buildings amplifies the marketplace for used goods, helps create new jobs, and limits new materials production.

 - Create job opportunities that act as a pathway for construction careers.

-- Increase the likelihood of safely identifying, removing and disposing of materials containing lead and asbestos.
+- Increase the likelihood of discovering materials containing lead and asbestos for safe removal and disposal.

 Value Proposition for Sustainable Consumption